ajsb85/zwiftalizer/docs/zwift-config-file-variables-2016-12-08.md

 Might require discrete GPU and OpenGL 3.1 or higher.

-On increase realism but decrease FPS.
+On increases realism but decreases FPS.

 ### Examples